National Register Listings in

 Throughout the 20th century, Beaver County continued to thrive through agriculture, mining, and tourism.
 The county experienced the boom and bust cycles associated with these industries, but managed to adapt and remain resilient.
 Today, Beaver County is known for its stunning natural landscapes, outdoor recreational opportunities, and its friendly community.
 It is a testament to the perseverance and hard work of its early pioneers and the generations that followed.

-This timeline provides a condensed summary of the historical journey of Beaver County, Utah.
+This timeline provides a concise overview of the key events in the history of Beaver County, Utah.

 • 1776 - Spanish explorers from California pass through the area